Formal category theory in $\infty$-equipments I: Example: the double ∞ -category of internal categories

 in question.
 In the case that $\alpha$ is not injective, one can verify that $S$ admits a \textit{splitting} (see \cite[Definition 2.3.13]{RiehlVerity}).
 Hence, the composite $MS$ admits a splitting and the comparison map will be an equivalence on account of \cite[Proposition 2.3.15]{RiehlVerity}.

-Finally, suppose that $M$ is a $(n+1)$-categorical module so that (3) holds.
+Finally, suppose that $M$ is a Segal $[n]$-module so that (3) holds.
 Then we will show that $M$ satisfies (1).
 To this end, we proceed by induction as follows.
 For $f : [m] \rightarrow [n]$, let use define its \textit{non-cellularity index} $I(f)$ by

 We will show that for every map $f$, the comparison map